Is Rusev Being Buried? Real Reason Why Rusev Got Squashed At ‘Fastlane’ Revealed

 Many have wondered if former two-time United States Champion Rusev is getting buried in WWE storylines.
 After all, he was surprisingly booked on the Fastlane pay-per-view earlier this month, only to easily lose his match against Big Show.
 New reports suggest that that’s not the case at all for the former two-time United States Champion, who may, unfortunately, need shoulder surgery and end up missing WrestleMania 33.

 When a wrestler gets “buried,” this refers to the act of a wrestler racking up a series of losses, being made to look weak in storylines and angles, or being put in several irrelevant storylines.
-And when it comes to Rusev’s supposed burial, many believe it came when his real-life wife Lana, then his girlfriend, told TMZ in September 2015 that she and Rusev had quietly gotten engaged the month prior.
+And when it comes to Rusev’s supposed burial, many believe it came when his real-life wife Lana, then his girlfriend, told TMZ in September of 2015 that she and Rusev had quietly gotten engaged the month prior.

 This forced WWE to quickly end a storyline where the real-life couple were at odds with each other, with Lana aligned with Dolph Ziggler and Rusev dating Summer Rae in kayfabe.
 According to Wrestling Inc., WWE Chairman Vince McMahon was “not happy” that the news of the engagement had leaked out, and save for a brief second run with the U.S. Championship, Rusev has mostly been mired in a mid-card role.